psanse/BitGraph/src/bitscan/README.md

 BITSCAN  - DOCUMENTATION UNDER DEVELOPMENT
 ===================
-BITSCAN is a C++ library designed for efficient manipulation of bit arrays—also referred to as bit strings or bit sets—with a particular emphasis on high-performance bitscanning operations.
+BITSCAN is a C++ library designed to efficiently manipulate bit arrays—also called bit strings or bit sets—with a particular emphasis on high-performance bitscanning operations.
 The library is the outcome of over **two decades of research in combinatorial optimization** and is very efficient when working with sets.
-In this context, a bitset encodes a population of elements, where each individual element is represented by a single bit set to 1.
+In this context, a bitset encodes a population of elements, where each  element is represented by a single bit set to 1.

-BITSCAN has been tested in LINUX and Windows OS.

-The library currently offers a variety of bitset types, the main ones being:
+The library currently offers a variety of types for handling bitsets, the most relevant ones being:

 - `bitblock`: Wrapper for bit manipulation of 64-bit numbers (*lsb*, *msb*, *popcount* etc.).
 - `bitarray`: Main type for standard bit manipulation.